TheCloudTheory/arm-estimator/README.md

 * You cannot generate an output as artifact
 * There's no possibility to define custom usage patterns so some metrics (mainly those described as price per second / hour / day) are projected for full month
 * Nested resources are not supported yet - however, you can define them as separated entities to mitigate that issue
+* You cannot pass parameters for your estimated template

 Those limitations will be removed in the future releases of the project.